systematic-magic/AgingPubMed/research_papers_pdf.rst

 13. Tables
 --------------
 13.1.
-Check that callouts are formatted in plain text and are not hyperlinked.
+Check that callouts are formatted in :ref:`plain text<plain_text>` and are not hyperlinked.

 .. image:: /_static/pdf_table_callouts.png
    :alt: Table callouts